 - Wildlife — manatees are commonly spotted in the shallow water around the structures, especially in winter months.
 Dolphins are frequent in the channel.

-Private charter vs. group Stiltsville tour — the numbers
+Private charter vs. group Stiltsville tour — the honest trade-off

 How to combine Stiltsville with the rest of your Miami day

 Stiltsville is best as part of a longer itinerary, not a standalone destination.
-With a full 8-hour private charter departing from Miamarina at Bayside, a natural route looks like this:
+On a private 4- or 6-hour charter departing from Miamarina at Bayside, a natural route looks like this:

 - Morning (9–11am): Head south to Stiltsville.
 Water is calmest, light is best for photography.
 Anchor, snorkel, swim.